umotif-public/terraform-aws-waf-webaclv2/README.md

 Supported WAF v2 components:

-- Module supports all AWS managed rules defined in https://docs.aws.amazon.com/waf/latest/developerguide/aws-managed-rule-groups-list.html.
+- The module supports all AWS-managed rules defined in this [AWS documentation](https://docs.aws.amazon.com/waf/latest/developerguide/aws-managed-rule-groups-list.html).
 - Associating WAFv2 ACL with one or more Application Load Balancers (ALB)
 - Blocking IP Sets
-- Rate limiting IPs (and optional scopedown statements)
+- Rate limiting IPs (and optional scope down statements)
 - Byte Match statements
 - Geo set statements
 - Logical Statements (AND, OR, NOT)